teberhardt/cards-over-lan/README.md

 A Cards Against Humanity clone for hosting on your home network.

-**This software is under active development and is not intended for use as of now.
-Please don't expect a fully-featured product at this point.**
+**This software is a work-in-progress.
+It may be missing functionality or contain bugs.**

 ## Features